 In the case of nurse anesthetist education, the community of interests will be the profession, students, faculty, employers, and the public as potential patients who would be beneficiaries of the services provided by the graduates of these programs.

 In the case of clinical practice this community of interest may even extend to pharmaceutical companies and medical equipment manufacturers depending upon the particular circumstances.
-In the case of nurse anesthetist education, the community of interests will be the profession, students, faculty, employers, and the public as potential patients who would be beneficiaries of the services provided by the graduates of these programs.
+In the case of nurse anesthetists education, the community of interests will be the profession, students, faculty, employers, and the public as potential patients who would be beneficiaries of the services provided by the graduates of these programs.

 Evidence Based Practice: Integration of clinical expertise, patient values and the best research evidence into the decision making process for patient care.